EducationalWave

 An emphasis on plant-based foods is a key aspect of promoting wellness in the Asian diet.

-Related Pros and Cons of Joining a Motorcycle Club
+Related Pros and Cons of Coffee

 Asian cuisine traditionally includes a wide variety of vegetables, fruits, whole grains, legumes, nuts, and seeds, making it inherently rich in essential nutrients, vitamins, minerals, and antioxidants.
 Plant-based foods form the foundation of Asian meals, providing numerous health benefits such as improved digestion, weight management, reduced risk of chronic diseases, and overall well-being.